ultjeremy/3DTada-Internship-Research/readme.md

 [[Model Link]](https://docs.helium.com/iot/proof-of-coverage-roadmap)

+A beacon is essentially a means to prove a Hotspot exists and measure its performance for wireless coverage.
+The Verifier Oracle is a method to report and measure Proof-of-Coverage activity off-chain, ensuring only legitimate Hotspots get rewarded.
+Lastly, the Rewards Oracle is responsible for actually distributing HNT rewards based on verified network activity.

 ### Reward Fanout:

 The following Rust function is taken from the Helium Program Library.
 It is a function designed for initializing the structure for distributing tokens, setting up the pool for ditrubution. [[Link to Code]](https://github.com/helium/helium-program-library/blob/6c4189fdca73cd6bc0e3ac4886d9fd42613ba8a4/programs/fanout/src/instructions/initialize_fanout_v0.rs)